dqops/dqo/docs/dqo-concepts/configuring-data-sources.md

 [ConnectionIncidentGroupingSpec](../reference/yaml/ConnectionYaml.md#connectionincidentgroupingspec) object reference.

-### **Incident notification webhooks**
+### **Incident notification**
-The urls of [webhooks](../integrations/webhooks/index.md) that DQOps should call when new [data quality incidents](grouping-data-quality-issues-to-incidents.md) are identified, or the status of an incident was changed.
+When a new [data quality incidents](grouping-data-quality-issues-to-incidents.md) is detected, or a user changes the status of an incident, DQOps can send notifications.
+The notifications are sent by email or by calling a [webhooks](../integrations/webhooks/index.md) and sending a JSON [IncidentNotificationMessage](../reference/yaml/IncidentNotificationMessage.md) using a HTTP POST method.
+Multiple addresses can be provided, which must be separated by a comma.

 This configuration overrides the default settings stored in the [*settings/defaultnotifications.dqonotifications.yaml*](../reference/yaml/DefaultNotificationsYaml.md) file with data source specific configuration, allowing to send the notification to the data source owner or the right data engineering team.